Support your currently employed nurse

 Improved resiliency with adequate staffing.

 COS New Specialty Transition Program is a structured, guided, 12 month offering.
-Its evidenced-based curriculum is designed to support the nurse who is learning a new specialty while integrating into a new unit's culture.
+Its evidence-based curriculum is designed to support the nurse who is learning a new specialty while integrating into a new unit's culture.
 To be most respectful of time and resource constraints, a new Program begins each week; the Nurse Learner may enter at anytime, as determined by the hospital.

 While the amount of time the individual nurse needs to complete the Program will vary, general expectations are: